Dementia Researcher Blogs

 This podcast is brought to you in association with Alzheimer's Association, Alzheimer's Research UK, Alzheimer's Society and Race Against Dementia, who we thank for their ongoing support.

-Ajantha Abey narrates his blog written for Dementia Researcher.
+Helena Gellersen, narrates her blog written for the Dementia Researcher website.

 Find the original text, and narration here on our website.